Dr. Greg Lyne - 1946 - January 14, 2022

 Renowned, great and revered throughout the entire Barbershop world

-Coach , Judge, Director, Instructor at Harmony College
+Coach , Judge, Director, Instructor at Harmony College, Founder of two BABS chapters,

 Gone from us too soon---having left a lasting legacy behind